sumnerevans/offlinemsmtp/README.rst

 Usage
 -----

-Offlinemsmtp has two components: a daemon for listening to the outbox folder and sending the mail when the network is available and a enqueuer for adding mail to the send queue.
+``offlinemsmtp`` has two components: a daemon for listening to the outbox folder and sending the mail when the network is available and a enqueuer for adding mail to the send queue.

 To run the daemon in the current command line (this is useful for testing), run this command::